-To the South of the modern Glendale Municipal Office complex on Milwaukee River Parkway sits the preserved, original Town of Milwaukee Hall.
+The modern Glendale Municipal Office complex on Milwaukee River Parkway sits in front of the preserved, original Town of Milwaukee Hall.
 Now a museum of area history, the Town Hall building could tell stories of life spanning parts of two centuries.

 The Town of Milwaukee was created in 1838 by the Wisconsin Territorial Legislature.
 The move formed a manageable governmental district and service region for an area that was sparsely populated.
 From the start, the Town of Milwaukee comprised the northern half of Milwaukee County.
 As settlers moved in, the area was constantly decreased - primarily a result of local incorporation into villages and cities, who would then undertake their own community services.
 The Town of Milwaukee continued as the governmental unit for unincorporated areas.
 When Glendale incorporated in 1950, the Town of Milwaukee technically dissolved.

 Throughout the community history, political and governmental life for the Town of Milwaukee centered around the Town Hall.
 Originally, Town Hall meetings were held in private homes or other makeshift locations.
 But the coming of the railroad to the area in 1870, brought with it increased population and the need for more services, and centralized location for governmental records, archives - and meetings.
 In 1872 the citizenry voted to appropriate $1,000 to buy a lot and build a centrally located hall, a lot near West Bender and North Port Washington Roads.
 Town Clerk (and County Surveyor) Anson Buttles, platted the lot and supervised construction, which was completed in November, 1872, at a cost of $800.